A Benchmark Suite for Template Detection and Content Extraction: The TECO Benchmark Suite

 \section{The TECO Benchmark Suite}

 TECO (TEmplate detection and COntent extraction benchmarks suite) was created as a benchmark suite specifically designed for template detection and content extraction.
-It can be used for testing and evaluation of these techniques, and it is formed from 40 real websites downloaded from Internet.
-We selected heterogenous websites such as blogs, companies, forums, personal websites, sports websites, newspapers, etc. Some of the websites are well known, like the BBC website or the FIFA website, and others are less known like personal blogs or small companies websites.
+It can be used for testing and evaluation of these techniques, and it is formed from 150 real websites downloaded from Internet.
+We selected heterogenous websites such as blogs, companies, forums, personal websites, sports websites, newspapers, etc. Some of the websites are well known, like the BBC website or the Apple website, and others are less known like personal blogs or small companies websites.
+Most of the benchmarks are English or Spanish websites, but we can also find websites in other languages, such as Italian, German, French, Portuguese, Dutch, Chinese, and Greek.

 The downloading of the webpages was done in some cases using the OS X software SiteSucker, and in other cases using the Linux command \texttt{wget}.

 It is important to know how the websites were downloaded and stored, so that other researchers can increase the suite if it is needed.
 The following command downloads a website from the Linux terminal using the \texttt{wget} command:\\ \texttt{\$ wget --convert-links --no-clobber --random-wait -r 3 -p -E -e \\robots=off -U mozilla \textit{http://www.example.org}}\\ The meaning of the flags used is: \begin{itemize} \item \texttt{--convert-links:} Converts links so they can work locally. \item \texttt{--no-clobber:} Do not overwrite any existing file. \item \texttt{--random-wait:} Random waits between downloads. \item \texttt{-r 3:} Recursive downloading up to 3 levels of links. \item \texttt{-p:} Downloads everything. \item \texttt{-e robots=off:} Act as not being a robot. \item \texttt{-E:} Get the right file extension. \item \texttt{-U mozilla:} Identify as a Mozilla browser. \end{itemize}